Carbon-Twelve-C12/supernova/deployments/testnet/README.md

 ## Contributing

-Contributions to the SuperNova testnet configuration are welcome.
+Contributions to the supernova testnet configuration are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch